Eco Cabañas Junín

 Our small library includes many nature and birding guides, scientific studies of local ecology, information about the surrounding area, and a few books and games for those moments of relaxation.

-Ammentities include hot showers, electricity in all rooms, and wifi throughout the lodge.
+Amenities include hot showers, electricity in all rooms, and WiFi throughout the lodge.

-On the ground floor, we have a room that sleeps two in a double bed and another room that sleeps 4-5 individuals in a combination of twin and bunkbeds.
+We have a room that sleeps two in a double bed and 5 other rooms that sleep 4-5 individuals in a combination of single beds and bunkbeds.

 In total, we can accommodate 28 visitors in a combination of dormitories and rooms.
 All visitors share our three communal bathrooms on the ground floor.